dennislwm/examprep-mlac01/udemy/section04.md

 - Amazon Comprehend
   - ML model for NLP
-  - Find insights and relationships in text
+  - Find insights and relationships in unstructured text
   - Extract key phrases, people, etc with NER
-  - Detect PII
+  - Detect PII within text, eg names or credit card numbers
+    - Returns a confidence score for PII identification
+    - Similar to Macie, uses a rules-based engine to identify PII stored in S3
+    - Unlike Macie, ML-based detection uses semantic understanding of longer chunks of text to identify PII, instead of relying on specific keywords
+  - Use Comprehend as part of [Data Wrangler data preparation workflow][r02]
   - Understand text sentiment
   - Auto-organization of text files by topic
   - Use cases: analyze emails, group files by topic